xuyanshi/xuyanshi.github.io/_posts/2023/2023-08-18-chinas-japanification.md

 > Similarly, on the monetary policy front, the BOJ’s policy rate was 8.1% in January 1991.
 The BOJ moved quickly after the housing bubble burst: by end-1993, the policy rate was cut to 2.4%; and in 1999, the BOJ became the first central bank to adopt zero interest rate policy.
 By comparison, China’s policy rate (7-day reverse repo rate) is already as low as 1.9%.
 The room for policy rate cuts for the PBOC, if deemed necessary, is much smaller than the BOJ in early 1990s.

+### What’s the diagnosis, doc?

+So why then does JPMorgan think that China isn’t about to suffer a Japan-style long-term balance sheet recession?
+It boils to the differences between “ordinary” economic downturns and Koo’s diagnosis of Japan’s pretty unique travails.

 [Source](https://www.ft.com/content/52c805d5-c759-46cc-a0fe-2de2f2d71850)